-Comedian Jo Brand was the guest speaker at MP David Miliband’s annual lecture in South Shields last week – but just how much can comedy alter Britain’s increasingly grim political landscape?
+Comedian Jo Brand was the guest speaker at MP David Miliband’s annual lecture in South Shields last week – but just how much can comedy affect Britain’s increasingly grim political landscape?

 The lecture has attracted big names in recent years, from Bill Bryson and Patrick Stewart to Peter Mandelson and Tony Blair – Brand has quite a lot to live up to.
 She pulls a disapproving face at the mention of former PM Blair.
 Not a fan?
 I ask.
-She doesn’t respond, but maintains her expression.
 ‘I heard Patrick Stewart’s lecture a few years back was excellent,’ she says.
 ‘Personal and professional – he seemed to get the balance just right.’

 As we continued to chat, I began to establish a clearer impression of how Brand balances her career and family life.
 You don’t often hear about her children – it’s generally her husband in the firing line on stage – but they’re undoubtedly at the forefront of her mind.
 ‘The best thing about my job is the flexible lifestyle,’ Brand admits.
 ‘Where I am right now [in my career] I can almost work when I want to, do bits of TV and build my career around my family and my home life.’

 Brand’s most recent appearance on the box was in Jo Brand’s Big Splash, a stand-up comedy show where she meets people with a love of water.
 Did Brand enjoy making the show?
 ‘Absolutely not!
 I probably enjoyed about 55% of it – it certainly wasn’t easy.
 I did really enjoy the episodes with the comedians, though.
 I thought Bill [Bailey] and Ross [Noble] were great.’